ibm-cloud-docs/citrix-netscaler-vpx/request-subnet.md

 {:note: .note}
 {:important: .important}

-# Request a Private Subnet
+# Request a private subnet
 {: #request-a-private-subnet}

 In most deployments, the {{site.data.keyword.vpx_full}} appliance is deployed in a reverse-proxy configuration.
 However, to configure the VPX with a forward-proxy configuration, Virtual IPs (VIPs) are needed, since the configuration will exist on a private network instead of a public one.